RPDuct/Open-GDPS-Bot/README.md

 #### Config file
 prefix: Change this to the prefix you want to use (keeping it empty also works but it isn't recommended).<br><br>
 token: Paste the token you copied from the discord dev portal in this string (**DON'T SHARE THIS TOKEN**).<br><br>
-ownerid: Replace this with your discord userID, this will give you access to owner commands.
+ownerid: Replace this with your discord userID, this will give you access to the owner commands.
 If you don't know how to get a userID read [this](https://support.discordapp.com/hc/nl/articles/360000291932).<br><br>
 host: Put the main folder of your GDPS here **WITHOUT** a `/` at the end.<br><br>
 ratechannel: put the channel ID where you want the bot to report new rates.
 Leaving it empty will make the bot not send new rates.
 To copy a channel ID just right click on the channel and copy the ID.<br><br>
 emotes: Make a small server and add all emotes from [the emote folder](emotes/) and after that for every emote type the message `\:emote name:` and copy what discord puts in the channel and put that in the right emote spot.